tdurgasaranya/STA631.github.io/STA631Portfolio.md

 - Evaluate and compare performance to the Linear Regression model
 - Use cross-validation to further validate the top model

 By completing a structured model selection process, I will select the approach that minimizes forecasting errors on new data.
-This will help the retailer optimize their inventory planning.

 In summary, this project demonstrates my ability to find best practices to determine the optimal modeling technique for a business forecasting need.
 I am applying these statistical learning methods to achieve an effective inventory prediction model.